SaikiranGudla/libiio/README_EX.md

 ## Easy Build Steps

-1. Go to the [my_build](http://_vscodecontentref_/0) folder.
+1. Run the `build_libiio.bat` file located in the root of the repository.
+This will:
-2. Run `full_build.bat` to build the DLLs and generate executables for the C programs.
+    - Clean and Build the Libiio DLLs and executables for the C programs which will go to the build folder.

-    - These batch files require dependencies to be installed at the paths specified in `libiio_build.bat`.
+2. Go to the [my_build](http://_vscodecontentref_/0) folder.

-3. The build process creates a timestamped folder containing all necessary DLLs and executables.
+3. Run `builds.bat` to collect all the required exes, dlls into a folder named with timestamp.
 4. Copy the folder contents to:
     ```
     C:\Program Files (x86)\libiio\lib\libiio